Lightstreamer/Lightstreamer-example-StockList-client-rtd/README.md

 ## Details

 [Real-Time Data (RTD)](http://en.wikipedia.org/wiki/Microsoft_Excel#Using_external_data) is a technology introduced in Microsoft Excel starting from 2002, aimed at replacing DDE for updating spreadsheets in real-time.<br>
 This demo is made up of a DLL library that acts as an RTD Server, which receives updates from Lightstreamer Server on one side and injects them into Excel on the other side.
 The library has been developed with C#.NET (full source code is provided, see below).
-It leverages the <b>.NET Client API for Lightstreamer</b> to subscribe to 30 stock items and the <b>Microsoft Office library</b> to set up the RTD server.
+It leverages the <b>.NET PCL Client API for Lightstreamer</b> to subscribe to 30 stock items and the <b>Microsoft Office library</b> to set up the RTD server.

 The control windows shows a counter with the updates received from Lightstreamer Server and logs such updates in real-time.
 Is also shows the notifications issued toward Excel.
 To pause the notification calls, uncheck "Data stream to Excel".

 ### Dig the Code

 The main class is RtdServer, found in RtdServer.cs, which contains an implementation of the IRtdServer interface.
 The same class will load a Form showing information regarding Lightstreamer updates coming in and Excel updates pushed out.
-LightstreamerClient.cs, StocklistConnectionListener.cs, and StocklistHandyTableListener.cs contain classes used to interface to the Lightstreamer .NET Client library, as seen in the .NET StockListDemo project.
+LightstreamerClient.cs, StocklistConnectionListener.cs, and StocklistHandyTableListener.cs contain classes used to interface to the Lightstreamer .NET PCL Client library, as seen in the .NET StockListDemo project.

 Check out the sources for further explanations.